inexorgame-obsolete/deprecated-cube-engine-inexor/inexor/readme.md

 structures RNG and a tiny crypto lib.
 Note that this is heavily intertwined with the other legacy modules engine/ and fpsgame/.
-**LEGALCY CODE: Use the standard library please; Patch, but do not add new features here.**
+**LEGACY CODE: Use the standard library please; Patch, but do not add new features here.**

 **engine** – Various physics, graphics, cubescript, cube UI,